 BBB takes the guesswork out of selecting healthy hay, providing local house rabbits and their caretakers with convenient, affordable, high-quality, hand-selected, locally-grown hays.

-BBB 3-Way Hay is packed for customers to blend or hand select from the bag as desired.
+BBB 3-Way Hay is packed in layers for customers to blend or hand select from the bag as desired.

 RABBIT-SAVVY VET APPROVED!